The Lights at Red Lake:

 The Red Lake Ojibwe are part of a larger Indigenous group also known as the Chippewa or Anishinaabe.
 Red Lake Nation is one of several Ojibwe communities across the Great Lakes region; the Red Lake Ojibwe have 12,000 enrolled members, about half of who live on the 1,259 square mile reservation.
 Historically, the villages of Red Lake were not unified into a single political unit, but United States officials grouped all Ojibwe villages in the area into one band, now known officially as the Red Lake Band of Chippewa Indians.

 Pipe Wrench is one of the only publications in the world that pays contributors 50% upfront.
-Tell us to raise those rates by subscribing.
+Learn more about our vision for what’s next.

 The Red Lake reservation is closed, meaning all land within the boundaries is held in common by tribal members with no private ownership.
 In the 19th century, treaties diminished Red Lake Ojibwe land holdings but the Native relocations enacted by the Nelson Act of 1889, meant to break up Ojibwe land holdings into private allotments, was refused by Red Lake leaders.
 While the Red Lake Ojibwe still lost much of their land holdings, the loss wasn’t as severe as that suffered by other Tribal Nations whose lands were allotted into private parcels and the people were able to stay with the land.